Hungry writers do terrible things.

 Too often, writers plunge in without a contract and only a dim idea of payment terms.
 Many writers make sure they know the rate of pay, but not necessarily when that money has to be forked over.

-The fact is, if your contract (you have one, yes?) doesn’t say when you must be paid, then you don’t have to be paid, ever.
-The client could pay you five years from now and you couldn’t even sue them.
+The fact is, if your freelance contract (you have one, yes?) doesn’t say when you must be paid, then you don’t have to be paid, ever.
+The client could pay your freelancer invoice five years from now and you couldn’t even sue them.
 This is the kind of stuff that causes major cash-flow trouble!

 Moral of the story: Make sure you define payment terms, especially when the final payment is due.
 It’s easy to keep the checks coming while you’re in the middle of a big project, but often writers are fuzzy on what triggers the final payment.